-- possible to implement some measures earlier.
-For example, salt disposal may begin prior to - 2 final plant closure.
+- Most of the active institutional control measures, such as long-term site monitoring and site - remedial actions, will be implemented simultaneously with facility closure.
+However, it may be - possible to implement some measures earlier.
+For example, salt disposal may begin prior to - 4 final plant closure.
 Reclamation and restoration of unused disturbed surface areas has already - begun.
-Guarding and maintenance activities, which are already in place, could evolve into an - 4 appropriate type of post-closure activity, subject to appropriate modifications of the Permit.
+Guarding and maintenance activities, which are already in place, could evolve into an - appropriate type of post-closure activity, subject to appropriate modifications of the Permit.

-5 H-1a(2) Monitoring
+7 H-1a(2) Monitoring

-- 6 Post-closure groundwater monitoring will involve a continuation of the monitoring plan in Permit - 7 Attachment L as described in Permit Part 5.
-The sampling frequency may be changed to a - 8 frequency of every two years after final facility closure is complete by modification of the Permit - as approved by the Secretary of the NMED in accordance with 20.4.1.901.B NMAC - (incorporating 40 CFR §270.42).
-In addition, the final target analyte list specified in Permit - 11 Attachment L may be changed by permit modification based on final TRU mixed waste volume - 12 of waste.
+- 8 Post-closure groundwater monitoring will involve a continuation of the monitoring plan in Permit - 9 Attachment L as described in Permit Part 5.
+The sampling frequency may be changed to a - frequency of every two years after final facility closure is complete by modification of the Permit - as approved by the Secretary of the NMED in accordance with 20.4.1.901.B NMAC - (incorporating 40 CFR §270.42).
+In addition, the final target analyte list specified in Permit - Attachment L may be changed by permit modification based on final volume of waste.

-13 H-2 Notices Required for Disposal Facilities
+14 H-2 Notices Required for Disposal Facilities

-14 H-2a Post-Closure Certification
+15 H-2a Post-Closure Certification

 - Within 60 days of completion of the post-closure care period after final facility closure, the - Permittees will submit to the Secretary of the NMED, via registered mail, a certification that - post-closure care was performed in accordance with the specifications of the approved post- - closure plan.
 The certification will be signed by the Permittees and by an independent New - Mexico registered professional engineer.
-Documentation supporting the independent registered - 20 engineer's certification and a copy of the certification will be furnished to the Secretary of the - 21 NMED.
+Documentation supporting the independent registered - engineer's certification and a copy of the certification will be furnished to the Secretary of the - 22 NMED.

-22 H-2b Post-Closure Notices
+23 H-2b Post-Closure Notices

-- Within 60 days after certification of closure of each underground HWDU or final facility closure, - the Permittees will submit to the Secretary of the NMED, and to the Eddy County government or - other applicable local government agencies, a record of the type, location, and quantity of - hazardous wastes disposed of in each underground HWDU as required in 20.4.1.500 NMAC - 27 (incorporating 40 CFR §264.119).
+- Within 60 days after certification of closure of each underground HWDU or final facility closure, - the Permittees will submit to the Secretary of the NMED, and to the Eddy County government or - other applicable local government agencies, a record of the type, location, and quantity of - 27 hazardous wastes disposed of in each underground HWDU as required in 20.4.1.500 NMAC - 28 (incorporating 40 CFR §264.119).